Drug and Alcohol Rehab in Derby

 Studies conducted by Derbyshire County Council have estimated that there were 8,667 dependent drinkers in 2018.
 In this same year, there were around 4,700 hospital admissions related to hazardous drinking– pointing to the regionwide need for treatment.

 While the study revealed that only 1 in 10 people were in structured treatment for alcohol use disorders, an encouraging 51% who left treatment did so successfully.

 This shows that victims of SUD aren’t beyond help and that each case can benefit from a treatment programme at a drug & alcohol rehab in Derby.

 Find the help you need from a drug and alcohol rehab in Derby by calling us on 0800 088 66 86

 Opposed to common misconceptions, addiction has now been recognised as a chronic illness by the scientific community.
-Previously branded as a lapse in morality, substance addiction now goes by the name of Substance Use Disorder (SUD): a disease of brain circuity.
+Previously branded as a lapse in morality, drug and alcohol addiction now goes by the name of Substance Use Disorder (SUD): a disease of brain circuity.

 Experts in SUD treatment agree that the causes of addiction cannot be pinned down to one factor alone.
 Each case will be an amalgamation of environmental, social, genetic and biological factors.